bbertka/fortune-teller-project/README.md

 This repo provides your system with a basic configuration.
 The Config Server service allows you to adjust logging and security without redeploying your app.
 * Clone App config repo:   https://github.com/bbertka/fortune-teller-app-config
 * Using the marketplace, create a Config Server service instance, but do not bind to an app.
-Set GIT URI to:  https://github.com/bbertka/fortune-teller-app-config.git
+Set GIT URI to your cloned repo's .git location.

 Notice in the repo that each app has its own YML file with specific configurations.